A labour plateau is a phrase used to describe a pause or slowdown in labour.

 “Physiological plateaus are reported across the entire continuum of healthy labor and birth and may reflect a healthy mechanism of self-regulation of the mother-infant dyad.
 Although the notion of physiological plateaus contradicts a prevalent paradigm of continuous and linear labor progress, existing evidence is compelling and warrants further investigation.
 Of particular concern is a risk that some physiological plateaus may be misinterpreted as dystocia.
 Research on physiological labor patterns, including plateaus, is a matter of some urgency as it is a necessary precursor to efforts aimed at reducing unnecessary and harmful interventions.”
 (Weckend et al 2021).

 I couldn’t agree more.
 Labour and birth is not a race, nor a time trial.
 I’ve never seen any evidence showing that faster is optimal.
 In fact, too fast a labour can lead to problems, just as too slow a labour can.
-That may be the very reason why there are physiological mechanisms to adjust things, which the paper discusses.
+That may be the very reason why there are physiological mechanisms to adjust things, which these papers discuss.

 “The bit in the middle”

 The medical, obstetric viewpoint does of course recognise the crude concepts of “too fast” and “too slow”.
 It’s the huge, varied and complex bit in the middle that the medical viewpoint seems to have trouble incorporating in the assumptions, charts and guidelines that are being used to dictate when intervention is offered.
 The timespan of labour, as this latest research continues to attest, is individual, non-linear and essentially unpredictable.
 The discomfort that some people have with these notions, however, should not mean that a particular labour pattern is deemed pathological just because it doesn’t fit a curve that wasn’t evidence-based in the first place and that doesn’t account for individuality.

-I also think we can take some comfort from studies like the one by Weckend et al (2022).
-Because while it its true that women, families, midwives and birth workers are facing dreadful situations right now, it’s also clear that there is still an undercurrent of people working towards finding better ways of thinking about and understanding labour, birth and the female body.
+I also think we can take some comfort from the studies that I have discussed here.
+Because, while it its true that women, families, midwives, and birth workers are facing dreadful situations right now, it’s also clear that there is still an undercurrent of people working towards finding better ways of thinking about and understanding labour, birth and the female body.
 Long may this kind of research continue.